 Another interesting option for those interested in Japanese bathing culture is the ganban-yoku 岩盤浴, bedrock bath (sort of like a sauna); click on the link to read more about it, as it is tattoo-friendly since you wear sauna clothes for this experience.
 Some of these are women-only, but some have options for both genders.

 So now that you may have decided to visit an onsen, there is a basic procedure for entering the onsen or a sento.
+These procedures will be what I most commonly observe in mainland Japan and Okinawa, though it can vary widely by place– some places are much more modern or fancier, while others are much more simple and older.

 Go to the locker room, to the locker number on your key.
 Get naked.
 Yup.
 No swimsuits.
 Don’t feel self-conscious cuz it is just old ladies (or men depending on your gender) and they do not really judge.
 I mean, if you are a foreigner, yeah, they are gonna look simply because you are different, but really, no one cares.
 Anyway, strip down, neatly fold or hang your clothes in your locker, get your towel (and any toiletries you might have brought, for instance I have a scrubby bath towel from the Daiso/100 yen store) and head to the baths.
 Just put your key band around your wrist or ankle; if you are a lady you can even use it to tie up you hair in a ponytail or bun.
 And seriously, just use the smaller towel, leave the big towel in your locker, or at least off to the side, otherwise it will get wet and not dry you off when you actually need it.
 And do not try to wrap the tiny towel all the way around you, you will look silly; just embrace the naked, draping the small towel length-wise in front of your body if you want to cover any bits.